G/P/E Masculine, Sun, Fire

 Even if you don’t have a particularly green thumb, you can grow calendula in your garden.
 They love lots of sun and produce prolific amounts of beautiful yellow and orange blossoms that can be used for magical, medicinal and culinary uses.
 They also grow well in pots if you live in an apartment or condo.
 The trick to getting lots of blossoms is to keep harvesting/ deadheading them as they flower.
 In the hottest part of the summer they may stop producing flowers but don’t give up on them.
 When the temperature drops a bit they will start blooming again and, depending on where you live, can produce flowers well into the fall.
 They can reseed themselves with little effort on your part but you can also save the seeds from the dried involucres (green base of the flower head).
 This is also where the highest concentration of medicinal resinous oils are found.

 Medicinally, calendula has lots of healing properties.
-A salve made from the whole blossoms is very healing to the skin and can help with all manner of cuts, bruises, rashes, burns, insect bites, etc. Tea made from the dried blossoms is also a great way to beat the winter blahs.
+A salve made from the whole blossoms is very nourishing to the skin and can help with all manner of cuts, bruises, rashes, burns, insect bites, etc. Tea made from the dried blossoms is also a great way to beat the winter blahs.
 I combine it with other herbs to promote a sense of well-being and happiness.

 As a culinary ingredient, calendula petals can be eaten raw and add beautiful color to fresh garden salads.
 Dried petals have also been used in place of saffron as a colorant and flavor ingredient.